Phillips Edison & Company, Inc. research snapshot

 investment Certainty

 Medium.
-PECO has a high-quality portfolio, consistent operating metrics, and a growing dividend, but the current premium valuation and interest rate sensitivity reduce the margin of safety for new buyers.
+PECO has a high-quality portfolio, record operating metrics, a rising credit profile, and a growing dividend, but the premium valuation and interest rate sensitivity reduce the margin of safety for new buyers at the current price.

 Quick verdict table